HelmchenLabSoftware/Cascade/README.md

 4. If you want to use the Jupyter demo Notebooks, make the new environment visible in Jupyter: `ipython kernel install --user --name=Cascade`

 This recipe has been tested on macOS 10.15 (Catalina).

+For more recent Macbook versions, the Apple Silicon chip makes it challenging to install the packages recommended for Cascade.
+There is a [related issue](https://github.com/HelmchenLabSoftware/Cascade/issues/46) on this topic.
+We provide instructions to install Cacade with Rosetta that is compatible Apple Silicon chips: [https://github.com/HelmchenLabSoftware/Cascade/blob/master/etc/Instructions_Mac2024.md](Link to instructions).

 ## Typical work flow